AbhishekNadar1891/job-portal-scraper/README.md

 A modular Python-based web scraper that extracts job listings from Naukri using Selenium and BeautifulSoup.
 The scraper supports multi-page scraping, multiple export formats, logging, retry mechanisms, duplicate detection, and incremental data storage using SQLite.

+This project was built as a data science internship assignment to demonstrate web scraping, structured data extraction, data export, and basic robustness practices.

 ---

 ## Features